ElliotMillington/Working-Memory-VR-Experiment/README.md

 <p>
   <ul>
-    <li>The system was created and tested in Unity version 2020.3.0f1, and therefore this version shall be required to access this project throguh the Unity    Editor</li>
+    <li>The system was created and tested in Unity version 2020.3.0f1, and therefore this version shall be required to access this project throguh the Unity    Editor.</li>
-    <li>VR capabilities within this project were tested on a system with access to SteamVR version 1.22.13f, which is required to manage and detect connected VR devices</li>
+    <li>VR capabilities within this project were tested on a system with access to SteamVR version 1.22.13f; this version or greater is required to manage and detect connected VR devices.</li>
   </ul>
 <p>